Okinyi-1/simple_shell/README.md

 0x16.
 C - Simple Shell Team project
-This project was created by paul Chege and Tonnie Okinyi

 The following are the general requirements of this project:
 1. Allowed editors: vi, vim, emacs